- Plaque psoriasis (also known as psoriasis vulgaris) is the most common form of psoriasis, affecting approximately 90% of patients.

 - Inverse psoriasis occurs in the armpits and groin, under the breasts, and in other areas where the skin flexes or folds.

-- This disease is characterized by smooth, inflamed lesions and can be debilitating.
+- This disease is characterized by smooth, inflamed lesions that can be moist to the touch and can be debilitating.
+Inverse psoriasis lacks the scales associated with plaque psoriasis due to the moist environment.

 - Inverse psoriasis in more common in individuals who are overweight.